ymanluk/geom99lab1/README.md

 ## Welcome and Instructions

-Congratulations on loading the repository for Week 1 and 2 in Geom101.
+For the Google Maps exercises in Week 1 and 2 we are using GitHub as our primary development platform.
+This repository is a template and you will deploy it into your own GitHub account, modify the provided files and create your own solutions.
+During the practical lab you will submit URLs to the various resources here.

 You will find associated starter files here and instructions how to proceed in the D2L checklist titled [Week 1 and 2 Checklist: Google Maps](https://fleming.desire2learn.com/d2l/lms/checklist/viewchecklist.d2l?checklistId=11564&ou=165911)

 ## Before you begin

-The repository you have loaded likely does not have "GitHub Pages" enabled.
-You must do this yourself now by:
+First step is to deploy the template into your own account.

+1. Find and click the green "Use This Template" button at the top of the window at https://github.com/FlemingGeom/googlemaps-shawnmflemingc.
+2. Set the Repository Name as exactly `pl1` (as in Practical Lab 1, PS: this is case sensitive)
+3. Make the repository Public.
+4. Click Create Repository from Template to start the migration.
+Once complete, it will open to the ReadMe.md in the root of the repository under your account.
+You now have a "copy" of all files and can modify, edit and use these files to learn.

+### Before many of the samples will work you must enable GitHub pages.

-1. Click the `Settings` icon, near the top-right side of the GitHub window
+6. Click the `Settings` icon, near the top-right side of the GitHub window
-2. Scroll to the bottom and look for `Pages` entry in the left selection, click it.
+7. Scroll to the bottom and look for `Pages` entry in the left selection, click it.
-3. Under `Source: Branch`, select `Main`.
+8. Under `Source: Branch`, select `Main`.
 Leave the other settings as Root
-4. Click `Save` to commit this.
+9. Click `Save` to commit this.

-Now your repository will be accessible under GitHub Pages (an HTML Web Server) at [https://[username].github.io/geom99](https://[username].github.io/geom99) where `[username]` is your GitHub account username.
+Now your repository will be accessible under GitHub Pages (an HTML Web Server) at [https://[username].github.io/pl1](https://[username].github.io/pl1) where `[username]` is your GitHub account username.

 ## Activities to complete